 - Animal fat – watch out for foods coated in animal fat rather than plant-based oils.
 This is particularly common in ready meals, roast potatoes and fries.

 - Batter and Breadcrumbs – sometimes uses eggs so check the ingredients.
-Think onion rings!
+Think onion rings nd hash browns!

-- Refined sugar – often lightened with bone char.
+- Refined sugar – often lightened with bone char – particularly in the US.
 White/granulated sugar is usually produced in this way.
 It’s terrible for your health anyway, so why not try out an alternative such as stevia, coconut sugar or maple syrup?

 - Natural Flavourings – can come from anywhere!
 One is castoreum, which comes from the secretions of beavers’ anal scent glands – yuk!
 Look out for this particular one in sweets, and always check ingredients/with manufacturers if a product states ‘natural flavourings’.